-Hackers are still aware of the AFD (Arbitrary File Download) exploits with the dl-skin.php files and is actively targeting WordPress websites which consists of themes having that file as shown below.
+Hackers are still aware of the AFD (Arbitrary File Download) exploits with the dl-skin.php files and is actively targeting WordPress websites which consist of vulnerable themes having that file as shown below.

 Please be aware that this is not a full list as I do not want Hackers and Script Kiddies (who watch WordPress AFD dl-skin.php Exploit videos online) to have more data to work with in their intrusion from hacked servers as it is not always easy to recover a hacked WordPress site.
 So far, I have spotted one compromised server belonging to Hotel Kouris in Greece that was being used to send out attacks.